How to keep your house cool this summer

 Also, a pro-tip for those with sash windows: make sure both the top and bottom are open equal amounts.
 The theory (well according to the Victorians, anyway), is that cool comes in through the lower opening and warm air is pushed out through the top.

 Most people associate building insulation with cold weather and keeping heat in, but it’s just as good at keeping the heat out, too.
-Check out our straightforward guide to DIY home insulation and you’ll be reaping rewards all year round!
+Check out our straightforward guides to roof and loft insulation, cavity wall insulation and solid wall insulation and you’ll be reaping rewards all year round!

 Leaving bowls of water lying around might look a little untidy, but doing so can help cool hot air.
 Similarly, trees and plants act as natural air conditioners and pump moisture into the atmosphere, so consider investing in a nice houseplant to help your efforts.
 Just remember to water it!